One Degree that Opens all Doors.

 Learn how DCAD alumni have created success in their industries.

 What our alumni have accomplished

-More than 1,000 students have completed Associate of Fine Arts degrees in animation, fine art, graphic design, illustration, and photography at DCAD since our first class graduated in 1999.
+More than 1,000 students have completed Associate of Fine Arts degrees in animation, fine art, game art, graphic design, illustration, and photography at DCAD since our first class graduated in 1999.
 Each of our graduates benefits from the support, knowledge, and personal growth developed over their two years at DCAD, and they use this foundation to support their future education and careers.
 Our alumni are an elite group of artists and creative professionals who have gone on to do incredible things in the art world.
 Just see for yourself!

 Our Alumni have brought their talents to the following companies: